Pacil142857/nus3audio-to-flac/README.md

 * `Fade_duration` is the amount of time in seconds that it will fade out near the end.
   * If the song loops, this time will be added onto the song.
 * `Include_cover_img`, if set to "True" (capitalization matters!), will use `cover.png`/`cover.jpg`/`cover.jpeg` as the cover image for all of the files converted.
+  * Make sure that the cover image file is in the same folder as the program, and that it's named `cover.png`, `cover.jpg`, or `cover.jpeg`.
-  * If it's set to anything else, such as "False", then there won't be a cover image.
+  * If the settings is set to anything else, such as "False", then there won't be a cover image.
 * `Empty_input_folder`, if set to "True" (capitalization matters!), will delete all files in /input after the program has finished.
   * If it's set to anything else, such as "False", then all the files in /input won't be deleted.